tomasmark79/MarkWareVCMake/README.md

 # FAQ

-❔ Why you are not using CMake extension by microsoft in VS Code? 🤷🏻‍♂️
+### Why not use the CMake extension by Microsoft in VS Code? 🤷🏻‍♂️

-😏 Existing CMake extension is fine only for some simple native scenario.
-Because it’s not reliable for cross-compilation.
+😏 While the existing CMake extension is adequate for simple native scenarios, it falls short when it comes to cross-compilation.
+It lacks the reliability needed for more complex, cross-platform development tasks.

 ---